CraftAcademy/workshop/walkthroughs/step8.md

   features/user_maintenance.feature:8:in `Then I should be on Registration page'
 ```

-In order to fixe this, open up the `features/support/paths.rb` file and add the route to users registration page:
+In order to fix this, open up the `features/support/paths.rb` file and add the route to users registration page:

 ```ruby
 # features/support/paths.rb